paulgoio/searxng/README.md

 # Searx

-builds custom searx container with a changed simple theme and settings.yml
+builds custom searx container with a changed simple theme and settings.yml; This project builds on top of https://github.com/searx/searx.

 Check out https://start.paulgo.io for a deployed server with this container